X

 2. TOYOTOMI HIDEYOSHI (1537-1598): Samurai Kamon

 Hideyoshi’s father was a foot soldier of the Oda family.
-Although he was appreciated by his lord Nobunaga without discrimination, Hideyoshi was isolated from his fellow warriors of the Oda family even much later because of his status.
+Although his lord Nobunaga appreciated him without discrimination, Hideyoshi was isolated from his fellow warriors of the Oda family even much later because of his status.

-The circumstances made him a master of caring so much that he was called “Hitotarashi”, good at getting in someone’s pocket, and the tyranny he turned into after becoming a naturalized ruler came from this situation.
+The circumstances made him a master of caring so much that he was called “Hitotarashi,” good at getting in someone’s pocket.
+The tyranny he became after becoming a naturalized ruler came from this situation.

 His attachment to authority, which is characteristic of a man who has had to work hard and rise to power, can also be seen in the use of his family crest.

-The famous crest of Hideyoshi is the Taiko-giri (paulownia), which is shown in 1-4.
+The famous crest of Hideyoshi is the Taiko-giri (paulownia).
 However, there is no fixed form.
 In fact, the total number of crests called “Taiko-giri” is not even known.

 The influence of the gorgeous Momoyama culture can be felt.

-Hideyoshi’s paulownia crest was originally given by Nobunaga and Shogun Ashikaga Yoshiaki.
-Before that, people assumed that he used the Fukushima Omodaka (three-leaf arrowhead).
-Many generals were given this crest, but Fukushima Masanori was the last one to use it, so people now call it Fukushima Omodaka.
+Nobunaga and Shogun Ashikaga Yoshiaki initially gave Hideyoshi’s paulownia crest.
+Before that, people assumed he used the Fukushima Omodaka (three-leaf arrowhead).
+Many generals were given this crest, but Fukushima Masanori was the last to use it, so people now call it Fukushima Omodaka.

 He also had family crests such as Tomoe and Chrysanthemums, which Hideyoshi received from the Emperor’s family.
 However, there is almost no evidence that they were used.

 Hideyoshi continued to use the paulownia crest because it was the shogunate Ashikaga family’s crest, which controlled the samurai families at the time.
-It shows how much he wanted to be ‘samurai family’.
+It shows how much he wanted to be a ‘samurai family.’

 3. TOKUGAWA IEYASU (1542-1616): Samurai Kamon

-The Tokugawa family were originally small lords of Mikawa, called Matsudaira.
+The Tokugawa family were originally minor lords of Mikawa, and they were called Matsudaira.
 In a struggle with the neighboring Oda clan of Owari, Ieyasu’s father, Hirotada, head of the Tokugawa family, chose to receive support from the great Imagawa family.

-He abandoned his position as an independent lord and became a vassal of a major power in order to keep the family name alive.
+He abandoned his position as an independent lord and became a vassal of significant power to keep the family name alive.
 Therefore, his son Ieyasu spent his childhood as a hostage in the castle of the Imagawa family.

 However, the Imagawa army, which advanced to Owari with a horde of several tens of thousands, was defeated by the Oda army of several thousand.
 The head of the Imagawa family, Yoshimoto Imagawa, also died in battle.
 This is the battle of Okehazama.